-To that end, this competition calls upon students to conceptualize, and realize in detail, a structure of simple program that explores the qualities of steel surfaces.
-The exploration will, of course, include issues related to program and site, but the emphasis in this competition is upon the architectural exploration through form and material, on the essential relationship between architecture and structure.
+To that end, this competition calls upon students to conceptualize, and realize in detail, a structure of simple program that explores the qualities of steel.
+The exploration will include issues related to program and site, but the emphasis in this competition is upon the architectural exploration through form and material, on the essential relationship between architecture and structure.

 The reality of this competition comes in two forms: through the requirement for buildable details utilizing structural steel; and through the collaboration with the steel fabrication industry on those choices and details.
 This collaboration is an important component of this competition, as a secondary objective is to expose students to both the opportunities and restraints inherent in realizing steel conceptual design.